 Management is actively involved in monitoring exposure to market risk and continues to develop and utilize appropriate risk management techniques.
-Our exposure to significant market risks include outstanding borrowings under our floating rate credit facility, senior convertible notes cash settlement obligation and fluctuations in commodity prices for copper products, steel products and fuel.
-Outstanding borrowings under our credit facility and senior convertible notes was \$2.3 million and \$50.0 million, respectively as of March 31, 2005.
+Our exposure to significant market risks include outstanding borrowings under our floating rate credit facility and fluctuations in commodity prices for copper products, steel products and fuel.
+As of June 30, 2005 there were no borrowings outstanding under our credit facility and outstanding borrowings under our senior convertible notes was \$50.0 million.
 The senior convertible notes are a hybrid instrument comprised of two components: (1) a debt instrument and (2) certain embedded derivatives.
-The embedded derivatives include a redemption premium and a make-whole provision and the value of the redemption premium that may be due in the event we redeem the notes prior to the stated maturity.
+The embedded derivatives include a redemption premium and a make-whole provision.
 In accordance with the guidance that Statement of Financial Accounting Standards No. 133, as amended, Accounting for Derivative Instruments and Hedging Activities, ("SFAS 133") and Emerging Issues Task Force Issue No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock ("EITF 00-19") provide, the embedded derivatives must be removed from the debt host and accounted for separately as a derivative instrument.
-These derivative instruments will be markedto-market each reporting period.
+These derivative instruments will be marked-to-market each reporting period.
 During the three months ended December 31, 2004, we were required to also value the portion of the Notes that would settle in cash because shareholder approval of the notes had not yet been obtained.
 The initial value of this derivative was \$1.4 million and the value at December 31, 2004 was \$4.0 million and consequently, a \$2.6 million mark to market loss was recorded.
 The value of this derivative immediately prior to the affirmative shareholder vote was \$2.0 million and accordingly, we recorded a mark to market gain of \$2.0 million during the three months ended March 31, 2005.
-The calculation of the fair value of the conversion option was performed utilizing the Black-Scholes option pricing model with the following assumptions effective over the six months period ended March 31, 2005: expected dividend yield of 0.00%, expected stock price volatility of 40.00%, weighted average risk free interest rate ranging from 3.67% to 4.15% and an expected term of four to ten years.
-The valuation of the other embedded derivatives was derived by other valuation methods, including present value measures and binomial models.
-At March 31, 2005, the fair value of the two remaining derivatives was \$1.6 million.
-Additionally, we recorded at March 31, 2005 a net discount of \$0.9 million which is being amortized over the remaining term of the Notes.
+The calculation of the fair value of the conversion option was performed utilizing the Black-Scholes option pricing model with the following assumptions effective over the nine months period ended June 30, 2005: expected dividend yield of 0.00%, expected stock price volatility of 40.00%, weighted average risk free interest rate ranging from 3.67% to 4.15% and an expected term of four to ten years.
+The valuation of the other embedded derivatives was \$1.6 million.
+Additionally, we recorded at June 30, 2005 a net discount of \$0.9 million which is being amortized over the remaining term of the Notes.
 Management does not use derivative financial instruments for trading purposes or to speculate on changes in interest rates or commodity prices.

 As a result, our exposure to changes in interest rates results from our short-term and long-term debt with both fixed and floating interest rates.
-The following table presents principal or notional amounts (stated in thousands) and related interest rates by fiscal year of maturity for our debt obligations and their indicated fair market value at March 31, 2005:
+The following table presents principal or notional amounts (stated in thousands) and related interest rates by fiscal year of maturity for our debt obligations and their indicated fair market value at June 30, 2005:

 2005 2006 2007 2008 2009 Thereafter Total

 Liabilities-Debt:

-Variable Rate (term loan) \$ \$2,334 \$ \$ \$ - \$ - \$ 2,334

-Variable Interest Rate 7.25% 7.25%

-Fixed Rate (senior subordinated notes) \$ - \$ - \$ - \$ \$172,885 \$ - \$172,885
+Fixed Rate (senior subordinated notes) \$- \$- \$- \$- \$172,885 \$ - \$172,885

-Fixed Interest Rate 9.375% 9.375%
+Fixed Interest Rate - - - 9.375% - 9.375%

-Fixed Rate (senior convertible notes) \$ - \$ - \$ - \$ \$ - \$ 50,000 \$ 50,000
+Fixed Rate (senior convertible notes) \$- \$- \$- \$- \$ - \$ 50,000 \$ 50,000

-Fixed Interest Rate 6.5% 6.5%
+Fixed Interest Rate - - - 6.5% 6.5%

 Fair Value of Debt:

-Variable Rate \$ 2,334

-Fixed Rate (senior subordinated notes) \$165,105
+Fixed Rate (senior subordinated notes) \$129,232

 Fixed Rate (senior convertible notes) \$ 51,595